 Abatement is the reduction of greenhouse gas emissions achieved by a project.
 It is measured in tonnes of carbon dioxide equivalent (tCO2-e).

-A project earns ACCUs for abatement it achieves.
+A project earns ACCUs for every tonne of carbon abatement it acheives.
 The net abatement amount for each year is determined using the difference between the herds historical baseline emissions (minus four per cent) and the herds emissions following implementation of project activities.